zapatacomputing/orquestra-manifest/docs/introduction.rst

 #.
 Update those repos to a proper git state: *update*
 #.
 Remove all the target repos: *purge*

-In addtion to the above Morq must be able to do limited installation and testing:
+In addition to the above Morq must be able to do limited installation and testing:

 #.
 Build all the target repos: *build*
 #.
 Test all the target repos: *test*

-We list the basic commands that we associate to those tasks.

 Why not just use some other tool?
 ----------------------------------

 * Leverage the modern GitPython and Pathlib, instead of ancient 2.7-ish code.
 * We want a simple tool that is easy to understand.
 * We want to use a JSON format for manifest.json (No XML please ;)